~ Passed by Congress September 25, 1789

-Additionally, resist being baited into a heightened level of emotional reaction or engagement by individuals or groups whose messages you oppose, and be aware that they might videotape or photograph such reactions to use on social media and online publications for their group’s own promotion, recruitment and fundraising purposes.
+Additionally, resist being used as a political prop and baited into a heightened reaction by individuals or groups whose messages you oppose.
+Be aware that they might videotape or photograph such reactions to use on social media and online publications for their group’s own promotion, recruitment and fundraising purposes.

 Statements to Campus

 These statements were sent to campus by Colorado State University leadership addressing matters involving the First Amendment, free speech, peaceful assembly, potential controversial speakers and hate group activities on campus.

 Political debate and activism on college campuses is, of course, nothing new.
 There is a long history of it in this country, including here at CSU dating back to the 1930s.
 For a more extensive look at the history of activism and controversial speakers at CSU visit this page.